Southampton-RSG-Training/dirac-version-control/_episodes/02-using-repository.md

 > **Make sure you select SSH!** Whilst Git supports both **HTTPS** and **SSH**, **GitHub** will only let you *download* with **HTTPS**, as it's less secure.
 {: .caution}

-Now we have our SSH key in place and have created our new repository from the template, we can finally clone the repository to the DiRAC server:
+We have our SSH key in place and have created our new repository from the template, so we can finally clone the repository to the DiRAC server:

 ~~~
 $ git clone git@github.com:yourname/climate-analysis.git